hangrybear666/07-devops-bootcamp__docker/README.md

 	e.
 With the retrieved password from step d, navigate to REMOTE_ADDRESS:8081, login to nexus and start using the repository.

+	f.
+Make sure to change the password to the one in our .env file from step 6 `NEXUS_ADMIN_PASSWORD=xxx`

 ## Usage (Exercises)

 0. Setup Environment secrets and configuration